Trevor Walker MP

-Trevor Walker has represented the Barbuda People’s Movement (BPM) for many years and previously served as Minister of Works and Transport in the UPP cabinet.
+Trevor Walker has represented the Barbuda People’s Movement (BPM) for many years and previously served in the UPP Cabinet in Antigua.
 Trevor Walker was first elected to the Barbuda Council in 2001.
-He was educated at the Holy Trinity School and was awarded a degree in economics by St Leo University in Florida.
+He was educated at the Holy Trinity School and was awarded a degree in Economics by St Leo University in Florida.
 He worked at the K Club as the local manager for nine years.
-His father, Rueben Harris, was Minister of Education for eighteen years.until June 2014, when he lost by one vote to Arthur Nibbs.
+His father, Rueben Harris, was Minister of Education for eighteen years.